platformsh/platformsh-docs/sites/upsun/src/development/ssh/troubleshoot-ssh.md

 ## MFA-related error message

-If you haven't enabled MFA for your user account and try to SSH into an environment that is protected by MFA, you get the following error message:
+If you haven't enabled MFA on your user account and try to SSH into an environment that is protected by MFA, you get the following error message:

 ```bash